 4. Assign the devices

-Now you need to assign the devices you want to use for your Ad Hoc builds.
+Now you need to assign the devices you want to use (required for your Ad Hoc builds only).

 Locate the Unique device ID in Xcode (click on "Serial Number" and the Identifier will be displayed - copy the UDID via cmd-C).
 Now add the UDID(s) to the 'Devices' section of the iOS Provisioning Portal.